Shriek (album): Music videos

 The official music video for "The Tower" was released on April 3, 2014, and directed by American filmmaker Ben O'Brien.
 The video features two dancing painters pirouetting through city streets and warehouses.

 On April 30, 2014, the music video for "Glory" was released, and directed by Michael Patrick O'Leary and Ashley North Compton.
 The video has been described as "bizarre", as it features everyday items turning into "creepy pieces of symbolism".
 Director Ashley North Compton explained the reason behind the "cryptic visuals": "The video explores an internal and external power struggle and a fear of loss of control—through the lens of youth, anxiety, ease, and tension.
 The narrative follows youth-oriented themes, colors, styles and struggles with jarring and uncomfortable characters and movements."

 Critical reception

 Shriek was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 76 based on 24 reviews.
-Aggregator Album of the Year gave the release a 74 out of 100 based on a critical consensus of 21 reviews.

 Tim Sendra of AllMusic said: "The album is built around swooning banks of synths, bleeping key-based melodies, Stack's choppy drum patterns and programs, and Wasner's bouncy basslines."
 While also noting, the vocals of Jenn Wasner are her "most powerful and varied yet".
 Jon Hadusek said their album "feels like a natural progression for Wasner and Stack, with the synths handling the same rhythms and higher register melodies once reserved for the guitars.
 Shriek is a successful reinvention and hopefully a prelude of things to come as the band embarks on its new life."